Nlte/pfe-keyword/README.md

 ## Keyword extraction

 Ongoing research project on Natural Language Processing at INSA Lyon.

-Working on a model able to extract keywords from the StackExchange sites.
+We are working on a model able to extract keywords from the StackExchange sites.
 It is based on the Kaggle competition ["Identify keywords and tags from millions of text questions"](https://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction)